-Dr. William Kimsey, Interim Director

-Phone: (540) 568-6496 E-mail: kimseywd@jmu.edu
+Dr. Sharon Mazzarella, Director Phone: (540) 568-5633

 SCOM 500.
 Introduction to Advocacy Studies.
-3 credits.

 A survey of advocacy inquiry as a practice of communication by a number of professional and academic fields and disciplines.
 Students will examine and debate important theoretical, ideological, ethical and moral implications of advocacy practiced in politically, socially and culturally diverse societies.
 Emphasis will be placed on a multi-disciplinary approach to advocacy studies.